Shopify Ratings & Review Summary

 What you can do is to set up email forwarding.
 This makes it so that whenever someone reaches out to [email protected], the email will automatically be forwarded to your regular email account like Gmail or Yahoo.
 The same goes for replying to emails.

 To use the email forwarding function, you need to set up a 3rd party email hosting connection before you can reply from your own email account.

 Shopify Pricing and Plans

-Shopify plans in a glance – cost and fee:
+Shopify plans at a glance – cost and fee:

 - Basic Shopify – $29 /mo (transaction fee – 2% and credit card fee – 2.9% + $0.30)